jonro2955/odin_javascript_11_wheres_waldo/README.md

 # Where's Waldo?

-This project demonstrate my skills in using ReactJS and Firebase to develop interactive webpages.
-The app is a photo tagging game that implements a digital version of "Where's Waldo", an activity where users try to find hidden elements inside a picture.
-The goal is to find the assigned items as fast as possible under a timer.
-Upon completion, users may enter their name to register their time into a cloud database.
+This project demonstrate my skills in using ReactJS and Firebase to develop interactive webapps with backend functionalities.
+The app implements an online version of "Where's Waldo", an activity where users try to find several hidden elements inside of a picture as fast as possible.
+Each attempt is timed, and upon completion of a level, the user may enter their name into a cloud based leaderboard.

 <hr/>